Kergalli/dragonbane-action-rules/README.md

 4. **Use a special attack that succeeds** - rules will appear automatically
 5. **Parry with a weapon** - see durability and the new "Mark Weapon Broken" button
 6. **Use topple with a staff** - see the "+1 Boon" bonus displayed
+7. **Add items to a character** - watch for automatic over-encumbrance detection

 ## Settings